microsoft/win32metadata/docs/projections.md

   * `InvalidHandleValue` attributes indicate invalid handle values (e.g. `0L`)
   * NOTE: `BCRYPT_KEY_HANDLE` demonstrates all of these attributes.
 * Native unions are represented as CLR structs with an explicit layout where all fields contain an offset of 0
-* Array parameters are qualified with the `[NativeArrayInfo]` attribute that can contain the size of a fixed-length array (`CountConst`) or the 0-based index of the parameter that defines the size of the array (`CountParamIndex`)
+* Array parameters are qualified with the `[NativeArrayInfo]` attribute that can contain the size of a fixed-length array (`CountConst`), the 0-based index of the parameter that defines the size of the array (`CountParamIndex`), or the struct field name (`CountFieldName`) that defines the size of the array
 * String constants are considered UTF-16 unless decorated with the `[NativeEncoding("ansi")]` attribute ([#1008](https://github.com/microsoft/win32metadata/issues/1008))
 * Struct initializers are defined as constants where the type of the constant is the struct and the initializer string is contained in the `[Constant]` attribute ([#1337](https://github.com/microsoft/win32metadata/issues/1337))
   * NOTE: `SECURITY_NT_AUTHORITY` demonstrates struct initializers.